tempis-dev/tempis/README.md

 ## Need Help?

-Got a question or found a bug?
+Do you have a question or have you found a bug?
 Open an issue or start a discussion on the [Tempis GitHub repository](https://github.com/nicktempis/tempis-timeline).